-Our research has documented that 97% of your overall supply chain expense savings, beyond price and standardization, can only be achieved by having wide-ranging (or extensive broadband and far-reaching scope) visibility of your hospital, system or IDN supply streams.
-Otherwise, you will be only skimming the surface of your supply expense savings.
-Here’s three ways that wide-ranging visibility can cut your waste to the bone:
+Our research has documented that 97% of your overall supply chain expense savings, beyond price and standardization, can only be achieved by having wide-ranging (or extensive broadband and far-reaching scope) visibility of your hospital, system, or IDN’s supply streams.
+Otherwise, you will only be skimming the surface of your supply expense savings.
+Here are three ways that wide-ranging visibility can cut your waste to the bone:

-- Cuts Your Waste and Inefficiencies by 7% to 15% beyond price: While price and standardization savings are a good thing, these savings only represent 3% (supply budget/annual savings) of a typical hospital, system or IDN’s annual supply chain savings.
+- Cuts Your Waste and Inefficiencies by 7% to 15% Beyond Price: While price and standardization savings are a good thing, these savings only represent 3% (supply budget/annual savings) of a typical hospital, system, or IDN’s annual supply chain savings.
 That’s why to cut your waste and inefficiency in your supply budget to the bone you need new and better tools to effect this change.
-Below is a great podcast on how you can move your organization towards reduction of waste and inefficiencies. (https://www.svah-solutions.com/podcast-43-6-reasons-need-move-organization-towards-supply-utilization-management-now/)
+Below is a great podcast on how you can move your organization towards reduction of waste and inefficiencies. (https://svah-solutions.com/podcast-43-6-reasons-need-move-organization-towards-supply-utilization-management-now/)

-Want to see SVAH Solution Value Analysis Tools in Action?
-Fill out the no cost, no obligation walk-thru review request below and a representative will be in contact with you today!
+Want to see SVAH Solution’s Value Analysis Tools in Action?
+Fill out the no cost, no obligation walk-through review request below and a representative will be in contact with you today!